Your shopping bag is empty!

 The thickness of each Wrap can vary ever so slightly, but in general, they a little thinner than a pencil.

-Choose LOOP or WEFT CLIP
+Choose SMALL LOOP, LARGE LOOP or WEFT CLIP.

 Please be aware the colour of your wrap may look different to what is displayed on your monitor, as devices display colours differently.